embyrne13/Travel-Blog/README.md

 ---

 Welcome to my Travel Blog!
 You will be able to view 6 of my favorite cities I've been to.
-You can see photos and read all about what to do hen you visit each city.
+You can see photos and read all about what to do when you visit each city.
 You can leave a review on my blog posts and also contact me by filling out a form.

 ### **_Screenshots_**